ckeditor/ckeditor4-docs/guides/dev/deep_dive/unsupported_environments/README.md

 ## Can CKEditor Be Enabled in Unsupported Environments?

 We strongly advise against enabling CKEditor in older and unsupported browser versions.
-No bugs detected in these environments will be fixed either.
+No bugs detected in these environments will ever be fixed either.

 If you, however, would like to check how CKEditor works in some untested environments, the CKEditor API contains a solution that makes it possible.